 Furthermore, those lower prices are usually from unauthorized vendors.
 Avoid third party sellers on Amazon.
 If it’s not sold and shipped by Amazon, take a pass.

 On the flip side, many resellers are selling Fingerlings at a significant markup.
 Don’t fall for it.

 Fake Clue #3: It wasn’t made by Wowwee.

 One glance at Amazon will reveal the extent of the market for fake Fingerling Baby Monkeys.
 The brand should always and only be Wowwee.
 If you’re seeing names like Baeski, Meiqing, or baiyi, it’s not authentic.

 Where to Buy Authentic Fingerlings Right Now.

-As of our 10/4 publication date, we actually couldn't find any in stock online, though it looked like GameStop might have some available for in-store pickup.
+We actually couldn’t find any in stock online right now, though it looks like many retailers might have some available for in-store pickup.
 Our advice: be flexible on that point, and buy two if you can to get past most minimum purchase requirements for free shipping.
 Stock sells out quickly when it arrives, so be sure to check this list frequently.

 As always, we recommend putting holiday purchases on a cash-back credit card to maximize your savings.